 - a) Which is a whole lot within a Registered Plan of Subdivision, or lot within a Registered Plan of Condominium other than a Registered Plan of Subdivision which has been deemed not to be a Registered Plan of Subdivision under a By-law passed pursuant to Section 50(4) of The Planning Act R.S.O.
-1990 as amended; or - b) Which is a legally separated parcel of land in existence on the date of passing of this By-law without the owner holding the fee or the equity or redemption in, or power or right to grant, assign or exercise a power of appointment with respect to any abutting land; or - c) The description of which is the same as in a deed which has received final consent to a conveyance pursuant to Section 53 of The Planning Act, R.S.O.
+1990 as amended; or - Which is a legally separated parcel of land in existence on the date of passing of this By-law without the owner holding the fee or the equity or redemption in, or power or right to grant, assign or exercise a power of appointment with respect to any abutting land; or - c) The description of which is the same as in a deed which has received final consent to a conveyance pursuant to Section 53 of The Planning Act, R.S.O.
 1990, as amended. - d) Which is the whole remnant remaining to an owner or owners after a conveyance is made with final consent pursuant to Section 53 of The Planning Act, R.S.O.
-1990, as amended, but for the purpose of this paragraph no parcel or tract of land ceases to be a lot by reason only of the fact that a part or parts of it has or have
+1990, as amended, but for the purpose of this paragraph no parcel or tract of land ceases to be a lot by reason only of the fact that a part or parts of it has or have been conveyed to or acquired by the Township of Mulmur, Her Majesty in the Right of Ontario or Her Majesty in the Right of Canada.

-Low and Moderate Income Households: means
+Low and Moderate Income Households means